candelibas/instaclone/README.md

 ionic serve
 ```

+#### Features:
+* Home screen
+* Search screen
+* Messaging/new message screens
+* Profile/profile edit & options screens
+* Preview of stories
+* Camera plugin included

 #### To-do(s)
-* Stories
+* Complete stories
 * Login/signup screens
 * Pull-to-refresh

-This is just a theme, it does not have any backend.
+**This is just a theme,** it does not have any backend.
 It only includes dummy data.
-You can write your own backend services or you can hire me if you want.
+You can write your own backend services or you can hire me.
+Feel free to contribute.
 Here is my mail for contact: candelibas00@gmail.com